ihunter2839/Organized/Submitting_Records.md

 If possible, please also include some additional details to help us categorize your records.

 + What was the intent when requesting these records?
 (Ex. lawsuit against department, research into department policy)
-+ Did you receive all of the information that you requested?
++ Did you receive all of the records that you requested?
 (Or, were some files / information explicitly denied?)
 + Your contact information

 ### Submit Records By Email